 A Brutal History

-There's absolutely no other landscape on earth quite like Queenstown.
-In the 1800's, this former mining town was stripped of all of its trees, bushes and soils, as copper smelting sent land-killing sulfur into the air.
-What's left is beautiful but a stark reminder of man's greed.
+There is no other landscape on earth quite like Queenstown.
+In the 1800s, this former mining town was stripped of all of its trees, bushes and soils and copper smelting sent land-killing sulfur into the air.
+What's left is a beautiful and stark reminder of man's greed.
 The mining boom drew rugged men from all over the world looking to make it big at the expense of the local, natural environment.
 It was this mining boom that led to the construction of the railway you get to enjoy today.

-Most of the men descending on Queenstown left empty-handed, but Bowes Kelly was not one of them.
-Kelly had one advantage over everybody else -- he was already wealthy.
+Most of the treasure hunters descending on Queenstown left empty-handed, but Bowes Kelly was not one of them.
+Kelly had one advantage over everybody else - he was already wealthy.
 Striking it big by founding the mining company that would eventually become BHP, Kelly turned to his new venture in Queenstown after receiving a soil sample from the area which was rich in copper.

-He arrived in the mining town in the 1800's and bought up all the land he could.
-The mining was far from easy.
-It began to destroy the land around Queenstown and the situation became even more difficult when they ran up against one big problem -- how would they export their minerals?
+He arrived in the mining town in the 1800s and bought up all the land he could.
+Mining this remote region was anything but easy.
+The process began to destroy the land around Queenstown and the situation became even more difficult when they ran up against the problem of how would they export their minerals?
 Kelly was committed to the idea that a railway could be cut through the incredibly dense forest on the way to the coastal town of Strahan for export.
 It turns out that he was right.

 West Coast Wilderness Railway - Iron Bridge, Tasmania, Australia

 Building the railway was incredibly challenging.
-At one point, Kelly was employing over 2,000 axemen and not one of them had an easy life.
+At one point, Kelly had over 2,000 lumberjacks in his employ.
 The timber they cut fed the copper smelting in Queenstown, was used to build the track and was turned into boats for shipping at the town of Strahan.
-But it was not used for firewood.
-Receiving over a meter and a half of rain per year, western Tasmania is one of the wettest places on planet Earth.
-This means the axemen could not use their own felled timber to keep themselves warm at night.
+It was not used for firewood however.
+Receiving over a metre and a half of rain per year, western Tasmania is one of the wettest places on planet Earth.
+This means the woodcutters could not use their own felled timber to keep themselves warm at night.
 Instead, at the end of a hard day's work, they would crawl back into a hole in the ground with a canvas roof.
 And the hole would usually be filled with water.
 Image thanks to Jason Futrill.

 The railway was the only way in and out of Queenstown for a long period of time.
 Operation costs became unbearable as roads were cut to these west coast towns.
-Eventually, trucks became the preferred means of transportation and the railway was shut down in the late 1960's.
-A revival effort in the 1990's brought this railway back to life for your enjoyment.
-It took 3 years to become operational again and now you can board this train to experience the wild terrain and history of Tasmania's west coast.
+Eventually, trucks became the preferred means of transportation and the railway was shut down in the late 1960s.
+A revival effort in the 1990s brought this railway back to life for your enjoyment as a tourist railway.

 Railway Journeys

-There are currently two unforgettable train experiences to choose from: the Rinadeena Rack & Rainforest (departing from Queenstown) and the Teepookana & the King (departing from Strahan).
-Each offers a distinct route and perspective on Tasmania’s rugged west coast — and their paths do not overlap.
+There are currently three unforgettable train experiences to choose from: the Rinadeena Rack & Rainforest and the Lynchford Express - both departing from Queenstown), and the Cryptic Falls Express which departs from Strahan.
+The second expedition journey - Teepookana & the King, which departs from Strahan - is currently undergoing track works (as of May 2026) and will be offered again once this work is complete.
+Each journey offers a distinct route and perspective on Tasmania’s rugged west coast — and their paths do not overlap.

 West Coast Wilderness Railway, Tasmania, Australia